SamyPesse/tv.js/raspberrypi/README.md

 	export PATH
 	...

-Yo need now to logout and log in again, so that the changed path variable will work.
+You now need to logout and log in again, so that the changed path variable will work.
 So we are going to reboot :

 	sudo shutdown -r now